jaraco/cssutils/README.txt

 thanks
 ======
 Thanks to Walter Doerwald for patches, help and discussion.
 Thanks to Kevin D. Smith for the value validating module.
-Thanks also to Cory Dodt, Tim Gerla and James Dobson for helpful suggestions and code patches.
+Thanks also to Jason R. Coombs, Cory Dodt, Tim Gerla and James Dobson for helpful suggestions and code patches.